dkrupp24/fromData2Decisions/README.md

 # fromData2Decisions
-A location for my coding projects for a college class
+My data projects for a college class with the University of Nebraska Omaha.

 #### License Information
 This repository is licensed under the [GNU General Public License v3.0](https://github.com/dkrupp24/fromData2Decisions/blob/master/LICENSE).